Map urban heat island factors

 If you don't have an organizational account, see options for software access.

-3. In the Layers pane, view the layers included in the web map.
+3. If necessary, on the Contents toolbar, click Layers pane, view the layers included in the web map.

 Layers in the Layers pane